Using External Share for Confluence app with Google Forms

 Sharing made simple: exclude content with ease Hey there, fellow Confluence enthusiasts!
 Do you ever find yourself needing to share a Confluence page with someone outside your organization, but there’s just that one piece of sensitive information you’d rather keep under wraps?
 Well, fear not!
 Today, we’re diving into the magical world of the “exclude content macro” in the External Share for Confluence add-on.
 Get ready to become a selective sharing maestro!

-Collaboration is the key to success, and Roadmaps are the key to collaboration.
-Hey there, are you struggling to collaborate with your clients and partners on Jira Roadmaps?
+Collaboration is the key to success, and Timelines are the key to collaboration.
+Hey there, are you struggling to collaborate with your clients and partners on Jira Timelines?
 Well, fret not, my friend!
-Let me introduce you to Roadmap Share, the newly introduced feature to External Share, the ultimate feature that enables Jira users to share their Roadmaps with external stakeholders without breaking a sweat.
-Create and Customize Roadmap Share operates differently from your standard share feature.
+Let me introduce you to Timeline Share, the newly introduced feature to External Share, the ultimate feature that enables Jira users to share their Timelines with external stakeholders without breaking a sweat.
+Create and Customize Timeline Share operates differently from your standard share feature.

 Atlassian’s new public links feature lets you create a special URL directing to a safe, read-only version of a Confluence page, and share it with someone who doesn’t have a Confluence license.
 It’s similar to our Atlassian Marketplace app, External Share for Confluence, except its functionality and security options are much more limited.
 One big functionality limit with the native links feature is that you can’t share many of Atlassian’s own Confluence macros, and you can’t share *any *3rd party macros.